module-federation/aegis-host/README.md

 ## Purpose

 Get rid of the bad, keep the good.
-Like any architecture, microservice-style architectures impose a number of tradeoffs.
+Like any architecture, microservice-style architectures impose a number of trade-offs.
 Chief among them is deployment independence versus operational complexity.
 Building the components of an application as a set of networked executables provides the freedom to deploy at your own pace, but managing a distributed application is inherently more difficult than running a monolith.

-The implicit premise behind this tradeoff is expressed by [Fowler](https://martinfowler.com/articles/microservices.html):
+The implicit premise behind this trade-off is expressed by [Fowler](https://martinfowler.com/articles/microservices.html):

 > "One main reason for using services as components (rather than libraries) is that services are independently deployable.
 If you have an application that consists of multiple libraries in a single process, a change to any single component results in having to redeploy the entire application.”